Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - AWS Snow

 **Explanation:**
-"AWS Storage Gateway" is correct.
+AWS Storage Gateway is correct.
 It integrates on-premises environments with AWS storage.
-"AWS Glacier" is incorrect; it is for archival storage.
+AWS Glacier is incorrect; it is for archival storage.
-"AWS Containers" is incorrect; it is for containerized applications.
+AWS Containers is incorrect; it is for containerized applications.
-"AWS Snow" is incorrect; it is for large-scale data transfer.
+AWS Snow is incorrect; it is for large-scale data transfer.

 ---